hhanmk/hhanmk.github.io/index.md

 layout: default
 ---

-My name is Minki Hhan (한민기, 韓旻琪), a researcher in KIAS, Seoul.
+My name is Minki Hhan (한민기, 韓旻琪), a researcher at KIAS, Seoul.

-My primary topics are quantum algorithms and (post-)quantum cryptography, but I am also interested in more broader topics such as theoretical computer science or computational complexity.
+My primary topics are quantum algorithms and (post-)quantum cryptography, but I am also interested in broader topics such as theoretical computer science or computational complexity.

 * * *